top of page

 Project Duration: 3 Weeks

-• Facilitate a design studio with business stakeholders, designers, researchers, and product managers to create a wideset of designs and share the vision.
+• Facilitate a Collaborative Design Studio: Collaborated with business stakeholders, designers, researchers, and product managers to generate a wide range of design concepts and align on a shared vision for the feature.

 01